 Domino’s revenue reports double-digit growth

 Despite the impact of COVID-19, Domino’s opened 84 restaurants during the second quarter.
 In the last four quarters, the company had net added 859 units.
 The additions include 13 company-owned restaurants and 846 franchises restaurants.
 Adding new restaurants and the positive SSSG drove Domino’s revenue from domestic company-owned restaurants, domestic franchised restaurants, and the supply-chain segment.

-Domino’s EPS rises over 30%
+Domino’s EPS rises over 30 percent

 Domino’s generated net cash of $211.8 million in the first two quarters of this year.
-However, the company invested $33.7 million in capital expenditures during the same period.
+The company invested $33.7 million in capital expenditures during the same period.
 So, the net free cash flows for the first two quarters were $178.1 million.
 By the end of the second quarter, the company’s cash and cash equivalents were $248 million.